-Two projects led by Professor Peter Rothwell, from the Department of Clinical Neurology, University of Oxford, are leading to major improvements in the effectiveness of stroke prevention.
+Two projects led by Professor Peter Rothwell, from the Department of Clinical Neuroscience, University of Oxford, are leading to major improvements in the effectiveness of stroke prevention.

 First, results from a series of studies of urgent prevention after a minor stroke have been used to redesign stroke-prevention services in the UK and elsewhere, and informed the Department of Health's National Stroke Strategy.
 Professor Rothwell and colleagues showed that the early risk of a major stroke after these more minor 'warning' events was much higher than had previously been supposed and that urgent assessment and treatment were therefore required.